OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * <u>Pre-processing</u>:
   * <u>Filtering</u>:
-  To filter out documents with excessive OCR errors, the dataset was refined by discarding texts with a perplexity higher than 1500, measured using a CCNET model in English (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1590)).
+  To filter out documents with excessive OCR errors, the dataset was refined by discarding texts with a perplexity higher than 1500, measured using a CCNET model on the target language (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1590)).
   The code to compute CCNET perplexity, parallelizing on parquet files, is [available here](https://github.com/OpenLLM-France/Lucie-dataset-filtering).
   * <u>Text cleaning</u>:
   Mentions of Credit Institutions Directives (CID) that appears in the raw texts such as `(cid:146)` were removed.